SicVolo/hid-apple-3.19/README.md

 hid-apple
 ======================

-A Linux HID Apple driver fixed for the early 2015 Apple MacBook Pro  12,1,  for Linux kernel 3.19, bundled with Ubuntu 15.04

-"fn" key of does not work on a bundled hid-apple driver, because it's not recognizing new USB driver.
+Patched keyboard driver for the early 2015 Apple MacBook Pro  12,1,  for  Linux kernel 3.19, Enables teh "fn" key that does not work on a bundled hid-apple driver, because it's not recognizing new USB driver.

+Tested on Kubuntu 15.04

 Hardcodes default Ubuntu 15.04 kernel parameters (DEBUG_FS=Y, HIDRAW=Y)

-[SicVolo/hid-apple-3.19] driver is a fixed hid-apple driver for the above problem.

-[SicVolo/hid-apple-3.19]: https://github.com/SicVolo/hid-apple-3.19 "SicVolo/hid-apple-3.19 · GitHub"
+The fixed touchpad driver is here - https://github.com/SicVolo/bcm5974-3.19 "SicVolo/bcm5974-3.19 · GitHub"

 Installation
 ---------------------
+Get the build dependencies (apt-get build-essentials).
+Then do the usual:

 ```sh
 make